ckan719/site/README.md

 ### Internationalized interface
-Use the site in whatever language you're most comfortable in &mdash; visit [translate.dmoj.ca](https://translate.dmoj.ca/) to check the translation status of your preferred language.
+Use the site in whatever language you're most comfortable in &mdash; currently fully supporting English, Simplified Chinese, and Romanian.
 Problem authors can provide statements in multiple languages, and DMOJ will display the most relevant one to a reader.

 ![](https://i.imgur.com/OeuI0o5.png)